Sarah Passingham writes non-fiction, short fiction, poetry, libretti, performance work and life-writing.

 She has recently completed a full length memoir about her childhood with a very personal take on the fall-out of the polio epidemic of 1952.
 'Push: My Father, Polio, and Me' was published by Gatehouse press, 2019 and made Jarrolds Independent Bookshop Top Ten Reads of the year.
 A stage show by Story Machine Productions based on the book and performed by Sarah and Nadenh Poan, a polio survivor and wheelchair dancer, has had to be postponed by the 2020 Covid 19 pandemic.
 What an irony!

 Sarah is interested in almost everything but is especially curious about science and the poetry of mathematics, she is delighted to be a trustee of the SAW Trust, an organisation dedicated to the interdisciplinary approach to Science, Art and Writing.
-In 2019 she was invited to join the committee of Norwich Café Writers and home of the national Café Writers Prize competition, she was honoured to work with some of the very best prose and poetry writers working today.
+A former committee member of Norwich Café Writers and home of the national Café Writers Prize competition, she was honoured to work with some of the very best prose and poetry writers working today.

-Sarah is the short story columnist for Brittle Star Magazine, and her collection of short stories, 'Hoad and Other Stories' was published by Stonewood Press, 2014.
+Sarah is the short story columnist for Brittle Star Magazine.
+'Hoad and Other Stories' was published by Stonewood Press, 2014.

-She lives with her husband on the edge of the Norfolk Broads National Park; a place known for its wide skies, wildlife and watery beauty.
+She lives with her husband on the edge of the Norfolk Broads National Park known for its wide skies, wildlife and watery beauty.
 Recently she was privileged to join The British Polio Fellowship as an Ambassador.

 Other Literature Activities -